PhD Student, ETH Zurich

 I am Dominik, currently a doctoral student at the Chair of Geoinformation Engineering at ETH Zurich.
 Within the Mobility Information Engineering Lab, I am working at the intersection between computer science and geography, specifically targeting location-based systems and human movement and mobility.

-Starting from GPS tracking technologies, as prominently used in the GoEco! and SBB Green Class I & II projects, we develop data structures, algorithms and methods to analyze, infer, predict and influence mobility behavior with the aim of making personal transportation more (ecologically) sustainable.
+Starting from GPS tracking technologies, as prominently used in the GoEco!, SBB Green Class I & II and SCCER Rideshare projects, we develop data structures, algorithms and methods to analyze, infer, predict and influence mobility behavior with the aim of making personal transportation more (ecologically) sustainable.
 Of particular interest are Mobility as a Service (MaaS) concepts, autonomous and interconnected vehicles, electric drivetrain technologies, and shared mobility systems, as they all might well form cornerstones of our future mobility.

 Next to this research, I personally focus on search for spatio-temporal and volatile information (with respect to transport), such as finding a potential carpooling partner or a shared taxi in vicinity.
 As part of this research, I am developing transport ontologies, which are then integrated with various personalized graph routing systems to create more advanced support for our everyday transport needs.